US Direct Loans for undergraduates

 Studying or working outside the UK

-Periods of study or work placements outside the UK may adversely affect your loan eligibility for the time you are away, even if you have academic approval.
+Any periods of study or work placements outside the UK will adversely affect your loan eligibility for the time you are away, even if you have academic approval.
 You must contact Student Financial Support if this applies to you.

 Studying in the USA